 - a player expresses a (genuine) complaint

 - an unruly player needs to be scolded or ejected

 In some cases, a pit boss may pass by the table of his own accord.
 In most cases, this is to monitor or discourage suspicious behaviour.
 Though sometimes, especially when business is slow, he may have a friendly chat with players for no other reason than to escape the monotony.
 Rarely, a pit boss may take over a game for a dealer who must step away unexpectedly.

 As with security personnel, players should restrict their interactions with the pit boss.
 Even when a player knows a boss will need to be called, such as when he wants to be rated or comped, take out a marker, or exchange a large sum of cash or cheques, the player should address the dealer, and allow the dealer to call the pit boss.

-Higher-level managers (A floor manager, or even the general manager) may also appear on the inside of the pit, and may observer or interact with players on occasion.
-This is roughly the equivalent of a restaurant manger or owner who stops by to check up on things and, occasionally, ask patrons how things are "going."
+Higher-level managers (A floor manager, or even the general manager) may also appear on the inside of the pit and may observe or interact with players on occasion.
+This is roughly the equivalent of a restaurant manager or owner who stops by to check up on things and, occasionally, ask patrons how things are “going.”

 A player should be clear: it is not the task of any manager to oversee the operation of the establishment, not to serve or accommodate the players.
 It is exceedingly rude to expect a casino manager to involve himself in any trivial matter that another employee could have handled unless that player has already attempted, and failed, to obtain resolution through the established channels (first the dealer, then the pit boss).